-I has the subscription for over a year.
+I had the subscription for over a year.
 I only stopped it because I was getting a bit over run with beauty products.
 But I would definitely go back to it.
 Some of the items have become my staple products, including;

 Marcelle, BB Cream, hands down the best primer ever.
 You can also check an interesting article on BB creams.
 Beauty Protector protect and detangle conditioning spray which does exactly what is says on the tin, and Scrub Love coconut and mango body scrub which leave my skin so soft and smelling divine, and every time I use it makes me think of the Trolls movie, “I do taste delicious!”

 On top of that the boxes the goodies come in are always really beautiful.

 Birchbox costs £10 per month plus postage, but can be cheaper if you pay for more months.

 After stopping Birchbox I missed a monthly parcel of surprise goodies, and I have been delighted to have stumbled upon Boxcitement.

 These boxes contain such a mix of unique products.
 I genuinely get excited when it lands each month.
 The products inside vary, but can include jewellery, candles, stationery, home ware and lifestyle items.